snootched/cb-lcars/README.md

 ![Picard theme](images/themes/lcars_picard_ii_colors.png)

-These are the colors used for the ha-lcars defined variables.
+These are the colours used for the ha-lcars defined variables.

 ![Picard ha-lcars](images/themes/lcars_picard_ii_ha-lcars_settings.png)
 </details>